djcarrad/qcodes-elab/README.rst

 Open git bash, navigate to the install folder (usually cd C:/git/qcodes-elab), and use

 	git pull

+Sometimes, git complains that you cannot pull due to non-committed changes.
+This can happen even though you have not changed anything, since some files in qcodes automatically backup/change but in totally unimportant ways.
+You can

+	git fetch --all

+	git reset --hard origin/master

+I will try to work out a fix for this soon.

 Status
 ======
 As of 24/6/2024, latest versions of all packages required by qcodes are working, except: